nicolaisguevara/Getting-and-Cleaning-Data/README.md

 ## Introduction

-  This repository contain an script to generate a tidy data from the Human Activity Recognition Using Smartphones Data Set available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+  This repository contains an script to generate a tidy data from the Human Activity Recognition Using Smartphones Data Set available at:

+  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## About the script